imgntn/j360/README.md

 Register custom processors with `addFrameProcessor(fn)` to modify each JPEG frame before encoding.
 See `src/processors.ts` for an example grayscale implementation.
+Plugins can also be loaded from the CLI with `--plugin my-filter.js`.

 ### Live Streaming